Focus: A Sure Sign It’s Not Your Problem – And What Really Is

 You Get What You Focus On

-That’s how powerful your ability to focus is.
+That’s how powerful your minds ability is.

 It’s that important.

-We call this the start of a well-formed outcome and it’s one of the 4 Keys To Excellence.
+We call this the start of a well-formed outcome, and it’s one of the 4 Keys To Excellence.

-Put your total focus on all the good things you want to have.
+Concentrate on all the good things you want to have.

 Now To Make It Happen

 NLP is not about working hard at changing everything in your life.
 It’s about working with what you have and figuring out what you need.
-You make changes by shifting your thinking, and the way you process information.
+You make changes by shifting your thinking and the way you process information.

 Start with small steps and plenty of them.